AnethaSrini/Assignment-Automation/Readme.txt

 All the automation scripts are developed using Selenium webdriver Java
 Environment: Eclipse IDE for Java

-Java file description:
+The jar files to be added are attached in jar_files.zip Java file description:

 Testauto.java - Scenario 1.
 Automation scripts for  search for t shirts and order purple t shirts